chris1111/Icon-Changer/README.md

 # Icon-Changer
+### Works from macOS 10.12 to macOS 12.2
+- NOTE: This program no longer works on macOS Monterey 12.3 because Python is excluded from monterey 12

 - Simple macOS Utility for managing custom icons for files and folders.
 - Credit: [Michael Klement fileicon](https://github.com/mklement0/fileicon) ➤ [released under the MIT license.](https://github.com/mklement0/fileicon/blob/master/LICENSE.md)